BioDynaMo/biodynamo/doc/user_guide/Singularity.md

 singularity run Singularity.sif
 ```
 ## Method 2, Export image from local PC to HPC.
-If you cannot utilise either sudo or fakeroot on the HPC, we can isntead build the BioDynaMo image on our local PC and export the image.
+If you cannot utilise either sudo or fakeroot on the HPC, we can instead build the BioDynaMo image on our local PC and export the image.
-This works simillar to method 1 but with a change in order.
+This works similar to method 1 but with a change in order.
 Firstly, we must build our image on the local PC with sudo rights:
 ```bash
 sudo singularity build Singularity.sif Singularity
 ```